The Life of a Reluctant Nationalist

 Written by a native of Angola, this biography narrates Cabral’s revolutionary trajectory, from his early life in Portuguese Guinea to his death at the hands of his own men.
 It details his quest for national sovereignty, beleaguered by the ethnic-based identity conflicts the national liberation movement struggled to overcome.
 Through the life of Cabral, António Tomás critically reflects on existing ways of thinking and writing about the independence of Lusophone Africa.

-António Tomás is a senior lecturer at the University of Cape Town (South Africa).
+António Tomás is Associate Professor in the Graduate School of Architecture at the University of Johannesburg.
 He holds a PhD in Anthropology from Columbia University, in New York.
 He has worked as a journalist in Angola and Portugal and has written extensively on issues related to Lusophone Africa.